renanmedina/brapi/README.EN.md

 ## Disclaimer

-This project is not affiliated in any way with Yahoo or TradingView or any other company mentioned here or on the website [brapi.ga](brapi.ga).
+This project is not affiliated in any way with Yahoo or TradingView or any other company mentioned here or on the website [brapi.dev](brapi.dev).

 This is an API for informational purposes.
 We do not guarantee data accuracy provided by the API or contained on this page, as they must